icyflame/tls-handshake/README.md

 { 1 }
 ```

+This message indicates a "bridge" where the sender is moving from public-key
+encryption to a symmetric bulk-encryption algorithm.

 **Note:** This is not a handshake message and shouldn't be treated as such when
 calculating the hash in the `Finished` message

 ### 11. Finished

-> This is a handshake finalization message and is encrypted with the just
-> negotiated `master_secret`.
+> Required.
+Sent _after_ the CCS message.

 Client -----> Server

 Server -----> Client

-**Purpose:** This message is encrypted with the new master_secret that we just
+**Purpose:** This message is encrypted with the new `master_secret` that we just
 negotiated.
 If you can decrypt, verify and validate it, we can hand the baton
 over to the application layer!